Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 - ### Astrodynamics & Orbital Mechanics

-	- [Spaceman3D (Package)](https://github.com/Jaseibert/SpaceMan): SpaceMan is a python package that accomplishes several unique tasks for Python users working within the field of Astrodynamics.
+	- [Spaceman3D (Package)](https://github.com/Jaseibert/SpaceMan): Spaceman3D is a python package that accomplishes several unique tasks for Python users working within the field of Astrodynamics.
 The package gives users the ability to parse satellite Two-Line Element (TLE) Data into its Ballistic, Keplerian, and Identifying elements.
-Beyond, this SpaceMan uses a Matplotlib 3D plotting toolkit to plot the trajectory and orbit of the satellites relative to the earth.[PyPi](https://pypi.org/project/Spaceman3D/)
+Beyond, this Spaceman3D uses a Matplotlib 3D plotting toolkit to plot the trajectory and orbit of the satellites relative to the earth.[PyPi](https://pypi.org/project/Spaceman3D/)

 - ### GeoSpatial Analytics